Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Experimental Results

 \section{Experimental Results}

 In this section, we present the results of the proposed text-ITSR method with its different fusion strategies applied to two retrieval tasks: 1) $T \rightarrow I$; and 2) $I \rightarrow T$ under three distinct scenarios: 1) full query set scenario (which includes queries, either text sentences or bitemporal images, that are associated to change and no change); 2) change query set scenario (which includes only those queries associated to change); and 3) no-change query set scenario (which includes only those textual or bitemporal images queries that are associated to no change).
-We would like to note that since, according to our knowledge, our method is the first study on text-ITSR in RS, there is no method available for direct comparison with it.
+We also compare the proposed method against the EF baseline method.